 Task 7: Managing Cloud Security and Compliance Risks

-Choosing an efficient way to manage, govern, and optimize heterogeneous cloud environments and their costs is an important task to streamline your cloud project.
+Choosing an efficient way to manage, govern, and cost optimize heterogeneous cloud environments and their costs is an important task to streamline your cloud project.
 This is important during the planning phase, but also after the transformation when operating a hybrid IT or multi-cloud landscape.
 The keyword here is “right-sizing” all services according to their actual consumption.

-Using Txture, the CCoE can perform Cloud Cost Forecasting for individual applications and the entire cloud portfolio.
+Using Txture, the CCoE can perform Cloud Cost Forecasting and Cloud Cost Optimization for individual applications and the entire cloud portfolio.
 In case that OPEX and CAPEX costs for components of the existing on-prem infrastructure are available, Txture compares these on-prem costs of an application with the OPEX costs for potential cloud deployments and makes a Business Case Calculation for migrating an application or a whole portfolio.
 In doing so, Txture can also take into account discounts for reserved instances.
-This, of course, helps you to make the right cost saving decision, but also saves you a lot of time!
+This, of course, helps you to make the right cost optimization decision, but also saves you a lot of time!

 Txture calculates the expected costs for different cloud providers and service models like IaaS, CaaS, PaaS or SaaS.
 In order to do so, Txture maps information about your current IT landscape with cloud product information from Txture’s Cloud Knowledge Engine with over 100.000 entries.

 Cloud cost forecasts are always calculated based on up-to-date prices and for the latest cloud products.
 The Cloud Knowledge Engine is continuously growing and contains prices, host locations, certifications and mappings with on-premises legacy services.